Non-exchangeable Conformal Prediction with Optimal Transport: Tackling Distribution Shifts with Unlabeled Data: Experiments

-\paragraph{iWildCam} We further use iWildCam~\citep{beery2020iwildcam} as one more dataset that contains natural distribution shifts and we additionally (optionally) induce label shift.
-The results for a target coverage of $90\%$ can also be seen at Table~\ref{tab:imageclassification}.
-We can see empirically that the distribution shift incurs roughly a $10\%$ drop in coverage when not correcting the scores.
-While likelihood ratio weighting does not seem to improve over the uncorrected scores, both of our OT settings improve coverage.
-The (min, max) setting increased coverage by more than $7\%$ on average, while the $(f, U)$ setting improved coverage by almost $10\%$.
-Once more, likelihood ratios only produced modest improvements.
+\paragraph{iWildCam} We further use iWildCam~\citep{beery2020iwildcam} as one more dataset that contains natural distribution shifts.
+We can see in Table~\ref{tab:imageclassification} that the distribution shift incurs roughly a $10\%$ drop in coverage when not correcting the scores.
+While likelihood ratio weighting produce only modest improvements over the uncorrected scores, both of our OT settings improve coverage.
+The $(\min, \max)$ setting increased coverage by more than $7\%$ on average, while the $(f, U)$ setting improved coverage by almost $10\%$.
 Finally, the ECP method \citep{kasa2024adapting} got almost perfect coverage, even under label shift.
 Interestingly, the method of \citep{gibbs2023conformal} actually hurt coverage.
 This could be either because the distribution shift in iWildCam is not well captured by the class of shifts considered in their method (given by RBF kernels in this experiment) or due to severe class imbalance in iWildCam, which might hamper the optimization.

+Notably, the results were consistent across parametrization choices, with both the free-form and weight-function variants yielding very similar performance overall.
+The only meaningful differences emerged under relatively mild distribution shifts: the weight-function approach performed better on iWildCam, while the free-form variant showed stronger results on ImageNet-C at severity level one.